Mohamed-SGG53/Habib-Reminder/README.md

 ---

+### 🕑 Time Needed to Start

+* The application takes approximately **10 seconds or less** to start depending on your device performance.
+  After starting, you will hear the reminder.

+---

 ### ❌ Possible Issues

 * Antivirus interference (The program needs to extract files in certain locations.
 Don’t worry, these files are **100% safe**.
 Please allow the application to do this.)